|Major Groups > Gilled Mushrooms > Dark-Spored > Gymnopilus > Gymnopilus junonius|

 Ecology: Saprobic on the rotting wood of hardwoods and conifers; usually growing in clusters; summer and fall (fall through spring on the West Coast); widely distributed in North America.
-The illustrated and described collections are from California and Québec.
+The illustrated and described collections are from California, Oregon, and Québec.

 Cap: 5–26 cm, convex, becoming broadly convex or nearly flat; dry; finely silky; brownish orange; the margin inrolled when young.